omgnetwork/omgnetwork.github.io/docs/network/utxos.md

 ### Lifecycle

 1. A user calls the `getUtxos` function to retrieve the list of all available UTXOs.
-2. A user filters an array of UTXOs and returns an UTXOs for desired currency (`ETH_CURRENCY` for ETH or `ERC20_CONTRACT_ADDRESS` for ERC20 tokens).
+2. A user filters an array of UTXOs and returns an UTXOs for the desired currency (`ETH_CURRENCY` for ETH or `ERC20_CONTRACT_ADDRESS` for ERC20 tokens).
 This step is important because you can't merge ETH and ERC20 tokens together.
 3. A user calls the `mergeUtxos` function and returns an array of merged UTXOs.

 ## Splitting UTXOs